 Communicating with your healthcare team

 An open, honest relationship with your doctor can help ensure you receive the tailored care that you need.
-You are likely to see several healthcare professionals throughout your rheumatoid arthritis (RA) treatment, including:1
+You are likely to see several healthcare professionals throughout your AD treatment as each will specialise and focus on supporting you in different areas, including:1

 Support at work